 Clients below that threshold may be encouraged to join Merrill Edge, Merrill’s automated online investing platform.
 Furthermore, while Merrill does not have minimum account sizes, many individual Merrill advisors set their own limits.

 Most accounts with Merrill Lynch Wealth Management do not have a minimum requirement.
-The exceptions are accounts under Merrill’s Managed Strategies and Custom Managed Strategies programs.
-The minimum for Managed Strategies accounts is $5,000.
-The minimum for Custom Managed Strategies accounts is $20,000.
+There are exceptions, though -- the minimum for the Managed Account Service is $100,000.

 While these are the minimum account sizes for Merrill Lynch as a whole, many Merrill advisors do not accept new clients below a certain threshold.
 Individual Merrill advisors may have minimum account sizes as high as $10 million.